Fairness under Graph Uncertainty: Achieving Interventional Fairness with Partially Known Causal Graphs over Clusters of Variables: Experiments

 \textbf{Unaware} and \textbf{No-DesCs} exhibit high RMSE and unfairness, implying that discarding potentially predictive features is insufficient to remove indirect effects due to graph uncertainty. $\epsilon$\textbf{-IFair} and $\ell$\textbf{-IFair} produce less fair predictions than our \textbf{C-IFair} in high-dimensional setups ($d=15$), indicating that inferred variable-level CPDAGs can be unreliable in such setups.
 We provide supporting evidence for this claim in \Cref{subsec-add-graph-inference} in comparison with cluster CPDAG inference, following the procedure of \citet{anand2025causal}.

 \paragraph{Accuracy--Fairness Trade-Off.} To assess the effect of penalty function $g_{\theta}$, we vary the parameter $\lambda$ from $0$ to $200$.

 \Cref{fig:tradeoff} shows results on the linear datasets.
-As expected, increasing $\lambda$ reduces unfairness at the cost of higher RMSE, demonstrating that \textbf{C-IFair} can flexibly control the trade-off by tuning $\lambda$ to meet application-specific requirements.
+As expected, increasing $\lambda$ reduces unfairness at the cost of higher RMSE, illustrating how the choice of penalty parameter $\lambda$ adjusts the fairness--accuracy trade-off in \textbf{C-IFair}.